scylladb/cql-stress/README.md

 `cql-stress` is not published on crates.io yet, therefore in order to use it you need to clone it and build from source.
 See the [Development](#development) section for more details.

+## Crate features

+List of the crate features:
+- `user-profile` - enables support for `user` command and custom user profiles in `cassandra-stress` frontend.
+This feature is enabled by default.
+To disable it, pass `--no-default-features` flag when building the tool.

 ### Scylla Bench

 See the documentation of the original [`scylla-bench`](https://github.com/scylladb/scylla-bench/blob/master/README.md#usage) for a comprehensive explanation of the most important parameters.